Dynamic Range Reduction via Branch-and-Bound: Experiments

-For the \SuS instance the initial $\DR$ of the \QUBO matrix is $25.676$ and $\bpolicy$ gets stuck in a local optimum after already $\horizon=9$ steps with a $\DR$ of $15.939$.
-However, our $\rpolicy$ is steadily improving with an increasing horizon.
-For making the performances comparable we evaluate the original \QUBO energy $E_{\mat{Q}}(\vec{z})$ for every sample $\vec{z}$ and have a look at the relative distance to the optimum energy ($(E_{\mat{Q}}(\vec{z})-E_{\mat{Q}}(\vec{z}^*))/E_{\mat{Q}}(\vec{z})$).
-This is depicted in \cref{fig:dwave_instances}, where we indicate the energy distribution for the initial \QUBO matrix $\mat{Q}$, the base policy $f_{100}(\mat{Q},\bpolicy)$ and the rollout selection policy $f_{100}(\mat{Q},\rpolicy)$.
-Furthermore, we depict the median of the relative energies along with the number of optimal samples in \cref{tab:dwave_instances}.
-Remember that our proposed $\DR$ reduction method preserves the solution vectors while altering the parameter values, which can significantly change the energy landscape of the reduced \QUBO compared to the original.
-This is evident from the \emph{worst} samples (highest energy) of the reduced \QUBO problems, which are way larger than the original ones.
-Moreover, for the \BC instance, the median of the energy distribution of $f_{100}(\mat{Q},\bpolicy)$ is larger than the one from $\mat{Q}$ ($0.91>0.30$), even though the $\DR$ is smaller ($20.519<22.792$).
-However, the low energy values are more interesting since we aim to minimize the energy.
+Now, after adressing the resource consumption, we answer the question whether reducing the $\DR$ leads to an optimized performance for QA and DA.
+Due to their probabilistic nature, we generate $1000$ \emph{samples} and use default parameters.
+For DA, we use three different bit precisions of the internal arithmetics, i.e., $16$, $8$ and $4$ bit.
+For making the performances comparable we evaluate the original \QUBO energy $E_{\mat{Q}}(\vec{z})$ for every sample $\vec{z}$ and have a look at the relative distance to the optimum energy $v_{\mat{Q}}(\vec{z})\defeq (E_{\mat{Q}}(\vec{z})-E_{\mat{Q}}(\vec{z}^*))/E_{\mat{Q}}(\vec{z}^*)$.
+This is depicted in~\cref{fig:dwave_instances}, where we indicate the energy distribution for the initial \QUBO matrix $\mat{Q}$, the base policy $f_{100}(\mat{Q},\bpolicy)$, \AUX for \SuS, \PEN for \VQ and our rollout selection policy $f_{100}(\mat{Q},\rpolicy)$.
+Even though our $\DR$ reduction method can change the overall energy landscape, we are interested in the low energy values since we aim to minimize the energy.
+In~\cref{tab:dwave_instances}, we depict the total number of optimal samples from the $1000$ drawn samples, using different methods for QA and DA.
+We can see that our method almost always outperforms the baselines in terms of ability of the hardware solver to find optimal solutions.

-Next, we want to investigate how important it is, to preserve an optimum while reducing the $\DR$.
-Instead of using our optimum preserving MDP framework, we investigate the effect on the solution quality of the quantum annealer using a different heuristic.
-That is, we incrementally reduce the $\DR$ by using the algorithms given in \cref{sec:bound}.
-We refer to the Appendix for more details.
-We denote this heuristic operating for $\horizon$ steps on $\mat{Q}$ as $g_T(\mat{Q})$.
-Scaling things up a little, We consider \QUBO implementations of probabilistic inference on the Iris dataset \cite{misc_iris_53} and on MNIST \cite{deng2012mnist}.
-This leads to \QUBO instances of dimension $n=216$ for Iris and $n=696$ for MNIST.
-For Iris, our method reduced the DR from $21.80$ to $12.41$ and for MNIST from $59.58$ to $21.31$.
-In \cref{fig:iris_mnist}, the performance of the quantum annealer for these \QUBO problems is depicted, where we show the energy distribution similar to \cref{fig:dwave_instances}.
-The corresponding $\DR$ can be found in \cref{tab:dr_iris_mnist}.

-We can see that a reduced $\DR$ leads to a better performance on real quantum hardware.
-However, when we change the \QUBO landscape too much with $g$ (large horizon), a global optimum is not preserved anymore and the performance largely deteriorates.